jsamchineme/foodies/README.md

 - Then buying then procuring the most grainful rice available and juiciest of tomatoes
 - And finally with :sparkling_heart: from Ibidapo

+# Feature 2: Preparing the utensils - Omoefe
+- Wash the pots
+- Wash the plates

-# Feature 2: Preparing the ingredients - Peace
+# Feature 3: Preparing the ingredients - Peace
 ## For the Rice
 - 3 cups of Rice
 - 4 cups of Water